Why EPR Properties Remains a Top Monthly Dividend Stock

-In the entertainment segment, the company owns megaplex theatres, entertainment retail centers, and family entertainment centers.
+In the entertainment segment, the company owns megaplex theaters, entertainment retail centers, and family entertainment centers.
 For recreation, EPR owns golf courses, ski areas, and other attractions.
 The company’s education segment consists of public charter schools, private schools, and early childhood education centers.

 The neat thing about EPR’s strategy is that it focuses on some highly enduring real estate segments.
 In particular, movie theaters, golf courses, and schools provide an experience rather than just sell a physical product.
 As a result, operators of these real estate properties can remain in business even as consumers move from brick-and-mortar stores to e-commerce platforms.